theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 This type of query translates to an [``Multi-match query``](https://opensearch.org/docs/latest/query-dsl/full-text/multi-match/) in OpenSearch, with the corresponding match-field as implemented in the [``create_multi_match_BM25_query``](../../development/retrieve/opensearch_connector.py#L137) function.

 In order to find a document that matches a given query, while also taking into account the semantic meaning of the query, we decided to incorporate a semantic search.
 The idea is that this will take synonyms into account and also be able to 'read between the lines' and better understand the intent of the query.
 We achieve this by querying the [abstract_fragment_embeddings field](#document-model) of the abstract-fragment documents with the embedded search-query.
 The embedding of the query is generated by the same model that was used to embed the abstract-fragments.
-This way we can compare the semantic similarity of the query and the documents.
+This way we can compare the semantic similarity of the query and the abstract fragment text.
 The corresponding OpenSearch query-type for this is the [``k-NN query``](https://opensearch.org/docs/latest/search-plugins/knn/index/) which we implemented in the [``create_knn_query``](../../development/retrieve/opensearch_connector.py#L144) function.

-Since both approaches have their own strengths and weaknesses, we combined them to form a hybrid search.
-This way, we can benefit from the precision of BM25 and the semantic understanding in the semantic search.
+Since both, BM25 and semantic search, have their own strengths and weaknesses, we combined them to form a hybrid search.
+This way, we can benefit from the precision of BM25 and the semantic understanding of semantic search.
 Luckily for us, combining different queries in OpenSearch is relatively straightforward.
-It involves, first combining both sub-queries into a single query like in the  [``create_hybrid_query``](../../development/retrieve/opensearch_connector.py#L155) function.
+It involves, first combining both sub-queries into a single query like in the  [``create_hybrid_query``](../../development/retrieve/opensearch_connector.py#L154) function.
 Secondly creating a [``search pipeline``](https://opensearch.org/docs/latest/search-plugins/search-pipelines/index/) in OpenSearch for hybrid search that combines the results of the different queries, like in the [``create_hybrid_search_pipeline``](../../development/evaluate/retrieval/ingest_search_pipelines.py#L12) function.
 Here we can specify how results of the different queries are weighed and combined into a single result.
 And lastly executing the query against an opensearch index with the specified pipeline, like in the [``execute_hybrid_query``](../../development/retrieve/opensearch_connector.py#L62) function.
 The `pipeline_weight` parameter here specifies how the semantic search is weighed.
 Correspondingly, the BM25 search is weighed with `1 - pipeline_weight`.
-This allows us to always use the same hybrid search-quey, even for isolated BM25 or semantic search, by just setting the `pipeline_weight` to 0 or 1 respectively.
+This allows us to always use the same hybrid search-query, even for isolated BM25 or semantic search, by just setting the `pipeline_weight` to 0 or 1 respectively.

 ## Retrieval Testset Generation

 For our retriever we want to generate a set of questions for which we have a ground truth.
 The ground truth in the context of the retriever does not mean the answer to the question but rather the id of an abstract fragment that can be used to properly answer this question.
 Therefore we prompted a language model to generate questions, each based on an abstract fragment.

 We decided to use a strong language model, ChatGPT 3.5, to generate the questions to ensure better quality.
 We wrote a script that takes a random document and prompts the open-ai API to generate a question for that.
 With the first versions of our prompt we encountered the issue that a lot of questions are formulated in a way that they are only useful when you already have the document, e.g. "What were the findings of the study?".
 After improving the prompt over multiple iterations we managed to reduce the frequency of questions like these, but sometimes they still appeared.
 Because we did not achieve any further progress with prompt engineering we implemented some kind of "validation" afterwards, that filters the generated questions based on a few key phrases like "in the study" which were present in most of the invalid questions.
 However, this potentially still leaves a few questions that might not make sense without the context.

 ## Evaluating Pipeline-Weights with OpenSearch Hybrid Search

 We want to check how good different retrieval Pipelines (in OpenSearch) are at retrieving relevant documents for a given query-document pair dataset.
 Therefore, we use OpenSearch’s Hybrid Search with different weights.
-The main hyperparamter for these tests is Neural Search Weight $w$.
+The main hyperparameter for these tests is the semantic search weight $w$.
 The weight of BM25 will then be $1 - w$.
-A weight $w = 1$ means only Neural Search is employed and a weight of $w = 0$ means only BM25 is employed.
+A weight $w = 1$ means only semantic search is employed and a weight of $w = 0$ means only BM25 is employed.
 Any other values are a weighted blend between the two.

 In these pipelines, the BM25 parts match on multiple fields of the document, namely the 'abstract-fragment', 'title' and 'keywords' fields.
-The neural search pipeline only matches on the embedding of the 'abstract-fragment' field, which we named 'abstract-fragment-embedding' in the documents.
+The semantic search pipeline only matches on the embedding of the 'abstract-fragment' field, which we named 'abstract-fragment-embedding' in the documents.

 As a test set we use the previously described auto-generated test set constructed with OpenAi GPT-3.5Turbo.
 Explicitly, to test this, we first take the Question (query) of the test set, then retrieve the most relevant $i$ document abstract-fragments for the given pipelines.
 In the following, we evaluate on the entire test set how good the retrieval was, based on how many of the retrieved documents were the actual ground truth documents from which the question was generated.
 For the evaluation we use the following metrics:

-- Binary Accuracy at k: This score returns 1 if the ground-truth document was in the top-k of retrieved documents, or 0 else.
+- Binary Accuracy at k: This score returns 1 if the ground-truth document was in the top-k of retrieved abstract fragments, or 0 else.
 - Rank Score: This computes the spot of the ground-truth document in the list of retrieved documents.
 Returns 1 if document is at the top spot, 0 if the ground-truth document is not within the retrieved documents and $1/s$ else, where $s$ is the spot of ground-truth in the list of retrieved documents.

 We tested in 0.05 increments of the weight.
-The result is shown in the following figure:
+The result is shown in the following figure with k=3:

 ![Image of test results with 0.05 weight increments showing a bad score for only BM25 and from w in 0.05 to 1 a good score at the same level.](../../development/evaluate/retrieval/results/retrieval_result_scores_s10_k3_opensearch_hybrid.png)

 We can see that only $w=0$ performs relatively poorly compared to $w>0$, and all other results are on the same level.
 This is highly unexpected and odd.
 We would expect to see a more gradual shift as the weight increases.
 Therefore, we did further investigation and found out that from w=0.05 to w=1 all the same documents are retrieved, whilst for w=0 totally different documents are retrieved by OpenSearch.
-Unfortunately, we can not debug the OpenSearch code and therefore have to assume that this is a bug.
+Unfortunately, we can not debug the OpenSearch code.
+In our further investigations we did not find any issues with misconfiguration of the search on our side and therefore assume that this could be a bug.
 Especially, since sporadically calculating the min-max normalized score combinations of BM25 and Semantic Search ourselves, lead to other scores than those returned by OpenSearch’s Hybrid Search.

 ## Hybrid Search via MinMax Normalization vs Reciprocal Rank Fusion

-Therefore we decided to implement a different approach.
+We therefore decided to implement a different approach.
 The issue we had was only with the OpenSearch pipeline, not the individual queries.
 This means we can still use the same queries as before, now we just execute them separately and combine the results afterward.
-For the combination of the result lists, we chose ([``Reciprocal Rank Fusion``](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf)) (RRF) <<TODO: Properly cite>>, because the returned scores of the two separate queries are not necessarily comparable which means we need some kind of fusion that is based on ranks and not the specific scores.
+For the combination of the result lists, we chose Reciprocal Rank Fusion (RRF) [``[1.]``](#references), because the returned scores of the two separate queries are not necessarily comparable which means we need some kind of fusion that is based on ranks and not the specific scores.
 Moreover, it is easy to assign weights to our two queries with RRF, so that we can choose to put more emphasis on either the BM25 or semantic search.
-In our code, we used a mocked version of the ([``Langchain's Ensemble Retriever``](https://python.langchain.com/docs/modules/data_connection/retrievers/ensemble)) that already has the RRF implemented (see `development/retrieve/retrieval_wrapper.py: _retrieve_abstract_fragments_reciprocal_rank_fusion()
+In our code, we used a mocked version of the ([``Langchain's Ensemble Retriever``](https://python.langchain.com/docs/modules/data_connection/retrievers/ensemble)) that already has the RRF implemented (see [``here``](../../development/retrieve/retrieval_wrapper.py#143)).
-`).

 ## Re-Evaluating new Hybrid Search

 We then evaluated our custom hybrid query as an alternative to the OpenSearch hybrid query.
-We repeated the same evaluation from before (see Evaluating Pipeline-Weights with OpenSearch Hybrid Search) and tried out different weightings between the two queries.
+We repeated the same evaluation from before (see [``here``](#evaluating-pipeline-weights-with-opensearch-hybrid-search)) and tried out different weightings between the two queries with k=3.

 ![Evaluation of custom hybrid query](../../development/evaluate/retrieval/results/retrieval_result_scores_s10_k3_rrf.png) The results show that BM25 performs significantly better on our retrieval testset than the semantic search.
 At first, this was a bit surprising to us because we did not expect to see such a clear trend favoring one search type over the other.
 But when looking in more detail at our testset, the results make sense.
 The drawback of generating questions each based on a fragment is that the resulting question is very similar to its respective document.
 Most of the words in the question were taken directly from the fragment and the questions rarely contain any synonyms.
 This of course favors a syntactical search like BM25.

 ### Automatic Testset Generation with Ragas

 To improve our testset we looked into ([``ragas``](https://github.com/explodinggradients/ragas)), a framework that promises to help evaluation of RAG pipelines.
-Ragas not only supports evaluation but also implements its on spin of synthetic test data generation, information about it can be found in their ([``docs``](https://docs.ragas.io/en/stable/concepts/testset_generation.html)).
+Ragas not only supports evaluation but also implements its own spin of synthetic test data generation, information about it can be found in their [``docs``](https://docs.ragas.io/en/stable/concepts/testset_generation.html).

 We first implemented the ragas TestsetGenerator with openai based embeddings and models, leveraging the `gpt-3.5-turbo-16k` model and `ada-002` embeddings.
 However, during generation of a limited testset with only 10 entries we encountered significant costs in our openai-dashboard.
 For these 10 entries ragas made 1,105 API requests to the gpt-3.5 model with an astonishing amount of 488,443 overall tokens used.
 This resulted in an overall cost of $1.53, which is way too much for such a small dataset.
 Extrapolating that to a meaningful dataset size of e.g. 500 entries would cost $76.5, too much for our group project.
-To reduce this cost we tried to utilize locally running models inside ragas’ TestsetGenerator-Class ([``(our code)``](../../development/evaluate/retrieval/local_ragas_testset_generator.py)) as  presented ([``here``](https://docs.ragas.io/en/stable/howtos/customisations/bring-your-own-llm-or-embs.html)) in their docs.
-This sadly did not work out, leaving us stuck with our previous testset.
+To reduce this cost we tried to utilize locally running models inside ragas’ TestsetGenerator-Class ([``our code``](../../development/evaluate/retrieval/local_ragas_testset_generator.py)) as  presented [``here``](https://docs.ragas.io/en/stable/howtos/customisations/bring-your-own-llm-or-embs.html) in their docs.
+After investing a significant amount of time into implementing this, on the way encountering a lot of issues, we chose to no longer pursue this path.

 ### Evaluation on Ragas Testset
 Keep in mind that the following is only based on our very small ragas testset with 10 entries, therefore quantitative analysis of this dataset doesn't provide statistically relevant results.